nicfv/npm/packages/dimensional/README.md

 - Amount Of Substance \\\({\textbf{N}}\\\)
 - Dimensionless \\\(1\\\)

-The base dimensions above can be combined to form other measurable qualities, like speed, from the example above.
+The base dimensions are the building blocks that can be combined to form other measurable qualities, like speed (velocity), from the example above.
 In physics, compounds of dimensions are referred to as **attributes** or **properties**.
 Here are a few attributes that come pre-packaged in `Dimensional` by default:

 - Area \\\({\textbf{L}}^{2}\\\)
 - Volume \\\({\textbf{L}}^{3}\\\)